programminghistorian/ph-submissions/lessons/gravity-model.md

 5. wages
 6. wageTrajectory

-In the same directory as you saved the csv file, create and save a new *R* script file (you can do this with any text editor, but do not use a word processor like MS Word).
+In the same directory as you saved the csv file, create and save a new *R* script file (you can do this with any text editor or with RStudio, but do not use a word processor like MS Word).
 Save it as *weightingsCalculations.r*.

 We will now write a short programme that: